imobilize/signmakers/content/services/sign-styles-types/index.md

 paragraph2: "While 3D is commonly associated with theatres and photographs, at Sign Makers, we bring this dimension to signage, creating a visual spectacle for your business.
 Our 3D signs go beyond the ordinary, providing a unique and captivating look that sets your brand apart."
 image2: "images/section2.jpg"
 heading3: "Materials Mastery"
-paragraph3: "Dive into a world of possibilities with our diverse range of materials for crafting 3D signs:

-- **Acrylic Fabrication:** Achieve a modern and sleek look.
-- **Aluminium:** Choose from powder-coated or wet spray finishes.
-- **GRP (Glass Reinforced Plastic):** We supply blanks for trade, ensuring versatility.
-- **Timber:** Experience a high-quality finish, available stained or waxed.
-- **Stainless Steel:** Fabricated up to 100mm, with options for internal illumination using LED or Neon.
-- **CNC Routing:** Precision cutting for intricate designs.
-- **Engraving:** Personalize stainless steel, acrylics, and laminates with precision."
+paragraph3: "Dive into a world of possibilities with our diverse range of materials for crafting 3D signs.
+We offer acrylic fabrication for a modern and sleek look, aluminum with options for powder-coated or wet spray finishes, and GRP (Glass Reinforced Plastic), which we supply as blanks for trade to ensure versatility.
+Our timber signs provide a high-quality finish, available stained or waxed, while our stainless steel signs can be fabricated up to 100mm and come with options for internal illumination using LED or Neon.
+We also provide CNC routing for precision cutting of intricate designs and engraving services to personalize stainless steel, acrylics, and laminates with precision."
 image3: "images/section3.jpg"
 heading4: "Give a Better Impression with 3D"
 paragraph4: "Our team can sculpt 3D images to make a fantastic impression, creating 3D lettering in wood, metal, or acrylics.
 Elevate your brand presence with the depth and visual impact of 3D signs."